 Lance Stroll Grandstand (24)

-A strong contender for the best grandstand at the hairpin is the Lance Stroll Grandstand, formally known as Grandstand 24.
-From here fans can view not only the hairpin which is so close you can almost touch it, but also a good view of the approach, almost as far as turn 9.
+A strong contender for the best grandstand at the hairpin, and overall a great choice.
+Formerly known as Grandstand 24 and renamed the Lance Stroll Grandstand in honour of some local guy.
+From here, the hairpin feels nice and close — you can almost touch it — but you can also enjoy a good view of the approach, almost as far as turn 9.

 lance stroll grandstand